 The main restaurant and shopping district of Osaka, Dotonbori is adorned with bright neon lights and elaborate store displays that rival Tokyo’s best!
 Formally a theatre district, it is now the heart of the city’s famous food scene with restaurants offering must-try local dishes such as takoyaki and okonomiyaki.

-Just two street south of the bright lights of Dotonbori lies the small alleyway of Hozenji Yokocho.
-Preserved in the style of 17th–19th Century Imperial Japan, walking this lane transports visitors back in time as they are surrounded by traditional restaurants and izakayas (traditional Japanese bars) adorned with soft glowing lanterns.
+Just two streets south of the bright lights of Dotonbori lies the small alleyway of Hozenji Yokocho.
+Preserved in the style of 17th–19th Century Imperial Japan, walking this lane transports visitors back in time as they are surrounded by traditional restaurants and izakayas (traditional Japanese bars) adorned with softly glowing lanterns.

 One of the franchise theme parks of Universal Studios, the Japanese incarnation in Osaka has one very big difference to the rest… the Japanese people!
 As with other theme parks in the country, the enthusiasm and happy nature of the visitors make every ride and attraction just a little bit better, a little bit more fun, and a little bit more memorable.

-With 9 areas including Minion Park, Jurassic Park, New York, Waterworld, and the perennial favourite The Wizarding World of Harry Potter, the attractions are themed around movies of the Universal Studios.
+With 9 areas including Minion Park, Jurassic Park, New York, Waterworld, and the perennial favourite The Wizarding World of Harry Potter, the attractions are themed around movies by Universal Studios.
 A full family day out, this place is a fun escape for young and old alike!

 The Instant Ramen Museum celebrates the humble packaged good with a history of the instant noodle, a showcase of the different types, and also has fun and interactive activities and workshops such as designing your own cup of noodles by choosing ingredients and flavours, or making chicken ramen by hand.